datacamp-content-public/courses-code-reviews-in-python-keith-singleton/slides/chapter_1_68da53846fe21cd14eaa9fbe784742cb.md

 ```

 `@script`
 This concludes our introduction to functional errors.
+In the next lessons we will discuss Compile Errors, Runtime Errors, and Logical Errors in greater detail.
+How to identify these errors, and focus on how to resolve each error.